strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .2.3 =
+* Fixed typo in pmprorh_rf_pmpro_paypalexpress_session_vars function that was keeping session vars from being saved (important for PayPal Express)
+* Updated displayAtCheckout method of the fields class to check for a value in a session var if non is set in the $_REQUEST array.
+* Fixed typo in readme example

 = .2.2 =
 * Added the register-form.php module as a stand alone registration form.
 (For use without PMPro)
 * Added the "divclass" property to fields, which will add a class to the wrapping div around the fields.